-We have made an agreement with M/s Aradhana Hospitality Pvt.
-Ltd. to operate night canteen in our campus catering to your needs.
+We have made an agreement with to operate night canteen in our campus catering to your needs.

 Day Canteen

 The institute has a general store where you can buy Snacks & Stationery items.
 If you have any specific requirement, you must inform the vendor at least a day in advance.
 The store is open from 10:00 am to 5:00 pm.